Mera Peak Expedition

-Although the climb is not very technical, climbers are required to be in excellent physical condition and must be equipped with all mountaineering gear: crampons, ice axes, and rope, etc.).
+Although the climb is not very technical, climbers must be in excellent physical condition and must be equipped with all mountaineering gear (crampons, ice axes, rope, etc.).

 - An approach by a wild valley with little frequented

-- An impressive mountain flight to Lukla, Everest region
+- An impressive mountain flight to Lukla, the Everest region

 - Accommodation: Hotel Holy Himalaya on BB Plan.